Facilities

 Energy Management Systems to monitor and regulate building energy, temperature, and water use were installed in 2017.

-Two Central Plants have been installed in the CORE performance building and CMD campus.
+Two Central Plants have been installed in the CORE performance building on main campus and the CMD campus.
 They use chillers to freeze liquid in off-peak hours and then use the chilled water as refrigerant during the day to provide cooling to all buildings on the main campus.
-These systems provide energy efficiencies and eliminate harmful CFS from entering the atmosphere.
+These systems provide energy efficiency by centrally cooling, using off-peak electricity, and by replacing harmful CFS (a powerful greenhouse gas) with chilled water as a refrigerant.

 - Hazardous Waste Safety Officer position created.